 - To preserve the condition of the court, players shall minimize walking on the court.

-Losing Team is responsible for raking the court and to then sanitize the rake handle.
+Losing Team is responsible for raking the court.
 Winning Team Captain is responsible to enter the scores.

 It is strongly recommended that disagreements between Teams should be worked out by the Captains.
 In the event that this does not happen, the disagreement will be arbitrated by the Rules Committee.